 To add its PPA, run the commands below:

-After installing Stacer, go to your desktop activities overview, then search for and lunch Stacer.
+After installing Stacer, go to your desktop activities overview, then search for and launch Stacer.

 When Stacer opens, it defaults to its main dashboard.

-From its dashboard, you can view information about your desktop, including CPU, Memory, and Disk usage, and optimize your system by deleting caches and improving its performance.
+From the dashboard, you can monitor your desktop’s CPU, memory, and disk usage, as well as optimize your system by clearing caches and enhancing its performance.

 Congratulations!
-You have learned how to install and use the Stacer system optimizer and monitoring.
+You have learned to install and use the Stacer system optimizer and monitoring.